yoctopuce/Yocto-Visualization/README.md

 ![Screenshot example](https://www.yoctopuce.com/pubarchive/2017-04/widgets_1.png)

 You will find more information about this application on [Yoctopuce website](https://www.yoctopuce.com/EN/article/yocto-visualization-a-free-visualization-app).
-If you are not much into programming and are only interested in installing Yocto-Yisualization,  here is the [Windows installer](https://www.yoctopuce.com/FR/downloads/YoctoVisualization.zip) .
+If you are not much into programming and are only interested in installing Yocto-Visualization V2,  here is the [Windows installer](https://www.yoctopuce.com/FR/downloads/YoctoVisualization.zip) .

 ## Source code installation
-Unzip the files wherever you want and open the *.sln* project solution with at least VisualStudio 2015.
-The *Livecharts* library  used by the project should install automatically, if not do a "*Restore NuGet packages*" on the solution node in the *solution explorer*.
-That project might work with previous versions of VisualStudio, but not without pain.
+Unzip the files wherever you want and open the *.csprog* project with at least Visual-Studio 2015, that's it.
+This project requires .NET 4, adaptation for  previous version  of .Net and/or Visual-Studio should be possible at the cost  of some minor rework.

 ## What you need to know
 - The application is based on the Yoctopuce YSensor generic class.
 Any past, present and future Yoctopuce sensor compatible with this class will work with this application.